apify/crawlee/README.md

 Either define the `APIFY_LOCAL_STORAGE_DIR` environment variable to store the data locally on your disk or define `APIFY_TOKEN` to store the data to Apify cloud platform.

-Here's the table of basic environment variables used by Apify SDK:
+The following table shows basic environment variables used by Apify SDK:

 <table class="table table-bordered table-condensed">
     <thead>